dev-mariusfoltea/Maserati-landing/README.md

 # maserati-landing
-This is just a fake Maserati x Apple landing page made for training purpose. <br />
+This is just a Maserati landing concept made for training purpose. <br />

 Preview 👇